What to do with orphaned wild animals

 We receive many calls about young animals from people who think they are orphaned but it's likely that the parents are nearby, waiting for people to leave.

-I've found a baby...
+I've found a baby animal

-If you suspect that you've found a baby bat, call the Bat Conservation Trust (0845 130 0228), who can put you in touch with your local bat carer.
-Treat baby bats very carefully - if you have to pick it up, handle with gloves, or use a soft towel.
+If you suspect that you've found a baby bat, call the Bat Conservation Trust (0345 130 0228), who can put you in touch with your local bat carer.
+Treat baby bats very carefully - if you have to pick them up, handle with gloves, or use a soft towel.

-deer or hare
+Deer or hare

-Fawns and leverets (baby hares) are normally left alone from an early age for long periods of time but mother will return to feed them, usually around dusk.
+Fawns and leverets (baby hares) are normally left alone from an early age for long periods of time.
+Their mother will return to feed them though, usually around dusk.

 A mother rabbit closes her kittens into a burrow, returning to nurse about once a day.
 Kittens will start to emerge from the burrow at about 18 days when they will look like miniature adults.